jdsandahl/my-api-bootstrap/README.md

 This project requires a running MySQL database.

-This can be set up with Docker with a MySQL image by running: (**Make sure to the password to match your DB_PASSWORD!
-You can also name the container more appropriately**)
+This can be set up with Docker with a MySQL image by running: (**Make sure the password matches your DB_PASSWORD!
+You can also appropriately name the container more specific to your project**)

  ```
  docker run -d -p 3306:3306 --name my_api_mysql -e MYSQL_ROOT_PASSWORD=<YOUR_PASSWORD> mysql